Diego-Barrera-07/Diego-Barrera-07/README.md

-##     Hi, I'm Diego Barrera and I'm a software programming technician.
+##     Hi, I'm Diego Barrera and I'm a software programming technician. 👋👨‍💻
-I'm learning ReactJs and deepening topics in Nodejs
+I'm learning ReactJs and deepening topics in Nodejs.
+These are the tools I use for my projects:

   <br>
 <div style="display: inline_block">